spine-examples/server-quickstart/web/README.md

 In order to contemplate the web modules in action, follow these steps:
  1. In the `web/client`:
     - assemble the JavaScript via `npm install`;
-    - build a single javascript artifact via `webpack`.
+    - build a single JavaScript artifact via `webpack`.
  2. In the root directory, launch the server with `./gradlew :web:runServer`.
  3. Open the [main page](./client/app/index.html) in the browser.